 - be polite while communicating with others on the Internet

-3. Discuss in your class or with a friend, and then make a list of the types of things which are hurtful that:
+3. Discuss with your class or with a friend, and then make a list using this Document Template for the types of things that are hurtful that:

 - pre-teens and teens tell each other in person;